shriharivish/shriharivish.github.io/_projects/4_project.md

 <div class="info-box">
  <h4><b>Abstract</b></h4>
 <p>
-Culture is the process where a fragment of biomatter is forced to grow or develop in a tertiary medium.
-Tissue and cell culture are helping pave the way for numerous technological breakthroughs and the work aims to improve the efficiency with which experiments are conducted.
+Culture is the process of making living cells grow in a controlled environment.
+Tissue and cell culture are important for advancing technology, and my research focused on making experiments more efficient.
 I conducted this research at Dr. Oliver Hayden's lab for biomedical electronics as part of my bachelor's thesis at TranslaTUM, TU Munich, Germany.
-AT TranslaTUM, this research is primarily going to accelerate cancer drug testing and cell model studies.
-I constructed a chamber equipped with necessary actuation mechanisms using the Opentrons OT-2.
-Subsequently, I implemented a real-time feedback sensing system for monitoring ambient parameters.
+At TranslaTUM, this research is primarily going to accelerate cancer drug testing and cell model studies.
+I constructed a chamber equipped with necessary actuation mechanisms simultaneously using the Opentrons OT-2.
+I then implemented a real-time feedback sensing system for monitoring ambient parameters.
 I collaborated with Sendsor GmbH on their prototype flow-based CO2 sensor.
 Finally, I integrated the entire system with a MIMO control system, and optimized system parameters to achieve a fivefold increase in assay throughput.
 </p></div>
 <br>